 Your named nurse, with your permission, will answer any questions that your carers ask relating to your treatment and progress.

-When your named nurse is off duty you will be allocated a contact nurse.
+When your named nurse is off duty, you will be allocated a contact nurse.
 This is the nurse you can go to if you have any problems or concerns.
 Discussing your problems and treatment with your named nurse, or the nurse allocated to you in their absence, ensures continuity of care.

 If at any time you feel you are unable to build up a satisfactory relationship with your named nurse, for whatever reason, please discuss the issues with the ward manager or deputy.
 You can go to any member of the nursing staff with your questions or concerns.